7 Linear regression with a single predictor

 Points that fall horizontally away from the center of the cloud tend to pull harder on the line, so we call them points with high leverage or leverage points.

 Points that fall horizontally far from the line are points of high leverage; these points can strongly influence the slope of the least squares line.
-If one of these high leverage points does appear to actually invoke its influence on the slope of the line – as in Plots C, D, and E of Figures 7.17 and 7.18 – then we call it an influential point.
+If one of these high leverage points does appear to actually invoke its influence on the slope of the line – as in Plots C, D, and E of Figure 7.16 (a) and Figure 7.16 (b) – then we call it an influential point.
 Usually we can say a point is influential if, had we fitted the line without it, the influential point would have been unusually far from the least squares line.

 Types of outliers.